-1) Nonresidential Districts
+1) Nonresidential Zoning Districts

-Accessory uses and structures shall not exceed 30 percent of the GFA and or business receipts of the principal use or uses, whichever is more restrictive.
+Where allowed, accessory uses and structures shall not exceed 30 percent of the GFA or business receipts of the principal use or uses, whichever is more restrictive.
+Minor Utility Use is not subject to this provision.
+[Ord.
+2017-007]

-2) Residential Districts
+2) Residential Zoning Districts